Chuck (TV series): Series summary

-Chuck Bartowski (Zachary Levi) is in his mid-twenties and works at Buy More, a Burbank, California, consumer-electronics chain store.
+Chuck Bartowski (Zachary Levi) is in his mid-twenties and works at Buy More, a consumer-electronics chain store in Burbank, California.
 He is an intelligent, but unmotivated, computer service expert and works alongside his best friend, Morgan Grimes (Joshua Gomez).
 He had been expelled from Stanford University on false charges that he cheated in one of his classes, which likely damaged his drive and morale.
-He lives with his sister, Ellie (Sarah Lancaster), and her boyfriend, Devon "Captain Awesome" Woodcomb (Ryan McPartlin), who are doctors that constantly encourage Chuck to make progress in his professional and romantic life.
+He lives with his sister, Ellie (Sarah Lancaster), and her boyfriend, Devon "Captain Awesome" Woodcomb (Ryan McPartlin), both doctors who constantly encourage Chuck to make progress in his professional and romantic life.

 Bryce Larkin (Matthew Bomer), Chuck's former Stanford University roommate and now a Central Intelligence Agency (CIA) agent, steals the Intersect, the entire merged database of the CIA and National Security Agency (NSA), and destroys the computer storing it.
 The sole surviving copy becomes subliminally embedded in Chuck's brain via encoded images when he opens an email from Bryce.
-The NSA's Major John Casey (Adam Baldwin) and CIA Officer Sarah Walker (Yvonne Strahovski) are dispatched to investigate.
+The NSA's Major John Casey (Adam Baldwin) and CIA officer Sarah Walker (Yvonne Strahovski) are dispatched to investigate.

 Chuck is recruited to use the knowledge he now possesses to help thwart assassins and international terrorists, upending his previously mundane life.
 The Intersect causes Chuck to receive involuntary "flashes" of information from the database, activated by triggers such as faces, voices, objects, and keywords.
 In order to protect his family and friends, Chuck must keep his second occupation a secret.
 Casey and Walker are assigned to watch over Chuck.
-They are forced to establish an uneasy alliance and cover-identities.
+They are forced to establish an uneasy alliance and cover identities.
 Walker poses as Chuck's girlfriend and takes a job at a fast food restaurant near the Buy More.
 Casey reluctantly becomes part of the Buy More sales team.